The Internet TV Dictionary and Business

 According to the 12/07 antitrust suit filed by Microsoft against Apple,

-Apple controls 75 percent of the online video market, 83 percent of the
+Apple controled 75 percent of the online video market, 83 percent of

 online music market, more than 90 percent of the hard-drive based music